 Fatness, or adiposity, "is an obvious choice for a marker of immunity because of its strong association with health and immunity," study researcher Vinet Coetzee, a postdoctoral scientist at the University of Pretoria in South Africa, told LiveScience.

-The trouble with the immunocompetence handicap hypothesis is that masculinity is not universally attractive to women, Coetzee and his colleagues wrote today (Nov.
+The trouble with the immunocompetence handicap hypothesis is that masculinity is not universally attractive to women, Coetzee and her colleagues wrote today (Nov.
 27) in the journal Proceedings of the Royal Society B. Nor have studies consistently linked macho features with good physical health.
 [Macho Man: 10 Wild Facts About His Body]

 Weight is consistently linked both to health and immune system functioning, Coetzee said.
 Both overweight and underweight individuals are more likely to have health problems and poor immune function.

-To test the evolutionary role of fat, Coetzee and his colleagues first photographed 69 Caucasian male volunteers in underwear.
+To test the evolutionary role of fat, Coetzee and her colleagues first photographed 69 Caucasian male volunteers in underwear.
 They also measured the men's body fat and testosterone levels.
 About 65 percent were healthy weight, 4 percent were underweight and 30.4 percent were overweight or obese.